lapislui/Office_work/README.md

     &nbsp; rm -r - for removing dirctory cd - to change working directory
     touch - create new file
+    yum install package_name- to install any application   \
+    sudo su - to enter admin mode
+    &nbsp; sudo command -to enter
-    yum install package_name- to install any application echo - to print some text in terminal
+     exit - to exit from admin mode echo - to print some text in terminal
         -n -
         -e -
         \b -
         \n -

-    sudo yum install git- installing git on ubuntu
+    sudo yum install git- installing git on ubuntu more basic commands like pwd,whoami,date etc